hjk789/NXEnhanced/README.md

 If you use uMatrix, you have to allow **media** to `api.nextdns.io` to use the allow/deny buttons, Add all TLDs and export/import features.

-On mobile, only Firefox Mobile has support for userscripts.
+On mobile, you need a browser that supports installing extensions.
+You can use Kiwi Browser, Firefox Nightly or Firefox 68.
 The procedure is the same, install Tampermonkey/Violentmonkey/Greasemonkey and then install the userscript.
 However, keep in mind that NX Enhanced isn't optimized for mobile yet.

 **Note:** Although almost all features should work fine with it, Greasemonkey is not supported.
 Greasemonkey 4 is quite buggy and lacks many features that Tampermonkey has.
 You can use NX Enhanced in Greasemonkey, but keep in mind that I won't make big efforts to make NX Enhanced compatible with it.
 NX Enhanced was tested in Firefox and Chrome, in Tampermonkey and in Greasemonkey, running perfectly in Tampermonkey, and with a few little bugs in Greasemonkey.
-Most features were also tested in Violentmonkey, and all tested features works perfectly.
+Most features were also tested in Violentmonkey, and all tested features work perfectly.
 It should work fine in pretty much any browser in which you can install any of these three script-managers, although I didn't tested them.

 ## Bug reports and suggestions